-Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be \$250,000 based on approximately 5% of the expected loss before tax at the planning stage, which we normalised by adjusting for IPO costs included in expenses and for non-recurring legal expenses.
+Based on our professional judgement, we determined overall materiality for the financial statements as a whole to be \$300,000 (2021: \$250,000) based on approximately 5% (2021: 5%) of the expected loss before tax at the planning stage, (2021: normalised by adjusting for IPO costs included in expenses and for non-recurring legal expenses).
 We did not consider it appropriate subsequently to amend our assessment.
-Profit or loss before tax is a generally accepted auditing benchmark.

 We use a different level of materiality, performance materiality, to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
-Performance materiality was set at \$175,000.
+Performance materiality was set at \$210,000 (2021: \$175,000).